Gmail

 1. Create OAuth client ID credentials

-2. Under “Authorized redirect URIs,” click ”+ Add URI” and add the following URIs:
+2. Under “Authorized redirect URIs,” click ”+ Add URI” and add the Redirect URI.
+Use the appropriate URL for your environment:

 3. Locate the client ID and client secret from your newly created OAuth client.
 Add these credentials to the dev.integrations.yml file to enable Google API integration.